-Optimism is the tendency to think positively.
-The expression, “The glass is half full” refers to optimistic thinking.
-Optimism is the opposite of pessimism.
+Optimism is the tendency to anticipate favorable outcomes.
+The expression, “The glass is half full” is often used to refer to optimistic thinking.
+Optimism is widely considered to be the opposite of pessimism.

 Optimistic people tend to have more positive thoughts, be more hopeful, and view the future in a positive light.
 When a situation is neutral, a person who is optimistic will be more likely to see it as positive, while a pessimistic person is more likely to see it as negative.
 Optimistic people also tend to see positive aspects of frustrating situations.
 Optimistic thinking can be a one-time event; it can also be a strategy for coping with stress or a personality trait.